 - None of the above

-Q8: Which of the following is the most secure backup strategy of the following ?
+Q8: Which of the following is the most secure backup strategy?

 - One backup on an external harddisk and another one on a cloud backup